Clusters

 Cluster co-leads

-Dr Mojtaba Mahmoodian
+Dr Mahmoodian Mahmoodian

 Dr Mojtaba Mahmoodian is a Senior Lecturer in Civil and Infrastructure Engineering and is leading research in intelligent monitoring and maintenance of civil infrastructure.
 He integrates advanced structural assessment techniques with Internet of Things and Artificial Intelligence to create novel solutions for automated and remote monitoring and maintenance of infrastructure.
 His novel methodologies have been implemented on a wide range of civil infrastructure including bridges, pipelines, roads, ports and energy infrastructure.
 Mojtaba's strong track record within the field of smart infrastructure has been the result of continuous and efficient collaborations with industry.

-Portrait of Payam Pirzadeh
+Dr. Payam Pirzadeh

-Dr Payam Pirzadeh
+Dr. Payam Pirzadeh

 Information and systems publications

-aboriginal flag
+aboriginal flag float-starttorres strait flag float-start

 Acknowledgement of Country